Bone meal is made from defatted, dried animal bones that are ground to a fine powder.

 Calcium makes up the mineral content of your bones and teeth.
 You need it for muscle contraction, nerve transmission, blood clotting, making hormones, and many other reasons.
 Calcium also improves the stability of cell membranes.
 It also helps nutrients and other substances pass in and out of cells.

 You need phosphorus for cell growth.
 It’s also needed to help bones and teeth form.
-It’s also vital for the heart muscle contraction.
-Bone meal also helps your kidneys There is no recommended dietary allowance (RDA) for bone meal itself.
+It’s also vital for the contraction of the heart muscle.

+There is no recommended dietary allowance (RDA) for bone meal itself.
 The RDA for